Disneyland Food and Wine Festival with Kids

 Nuts About Cheese

-- Asian-Style Beef Barbacoa Tacos
+- Asian-style Beef Barbacoa Street Tacos

 More Food and Wine Festival Foods with Preschoolers and Kids

 You kind-of can’t go wrong with the Food & Wine Festival dessert options with kids!